 - a student at a 2-year institution and has been accepted into a bachelor’s degree program in the atmospheric sciences.

+One $1,000 scholarship is awarded annually.
 The Scholarship is intended to relieve the financial burden associated with studies, including but not limited to, tuition, books and supplies, and living expenses.
-In addition to the cash award, the winner will be presented with an award certificate at the Atmospheric Sciences Section reception during Fall Meeting and recognized in Eos magazine.
+In addition to the cash award, the winner receives an award certificate at the Atmospheric Sciences Section reception during the Fall Meeting and is recognized in Eos magazine.